-Available with any Gmail account and as a nifty scheduling app, Google Calendar connects to your overall account.
-That means if you’ve just made a hotel reservation or booked a flight, Google Calendar will transfer this information from your email to your calendar.
+Available with any Gmail account and as a handy scheduling app, Google Calendar connects to your overall account.
+That means if you’ve just made a hotel booking or booked a flight, Google Calendar will transfer this information from your email to your calendar.
 The dates will even pop up on your destination on Google maps.
-Easily add other events in via the app and get push notifications on your phone when things are due.
+Easily add other events via the app and get push notifications on your phone when things are due.
 All your input is also automatically backed up.

 Dot grid notebooks, also known as bullet journals, are perfect if you’re prone to distraction, boredom or both.
 Dot grid notebooks can be as simple or as elaborate as you like, with layouts that let you categorise just about anything.
 You can plan for the day, week, month, even the year and create trackers for your work hours, meals, exercise, mood or whatever you want.

 The bullet journal method uses 'rapid logging' which lets you mark tasks, events and notes with different markers.
 Then, you can use 'signifiers' like * and ! to mark priorities and inspiration on your task list, or 'nest' different tasks under an event or create a subtask.
 You can easily cross out items, add in new last-minute tasks and get a complete glimpse of your whole day with a single glance.